|Nutritional Guidelines (per serving)|

 - Optional: 1 to 2 teaspoons sesame seeds

-Once simmering, cook the chicken, undisturbed, for one hour.
+Once simmering, cook the chicken, undisturbed, for 1 hour.
 Remove and reserve 1/2 cup of the cooking liquids.

 Carefully turn the chicken pieces over so that they are meat-side-up.
 Cover and continue simmering for another 30 minutes to one hour, until the chicken is done and the liquids are thick and reduced.
 If you feel the liquids are excessive, it is quicker to reduce them in a small pot or skillet and then return them to the tagine.